ephraimduncan/awesome-developer-dictionary/README.md

 - **variable**: is used to store information to be referenced and manipulated in a computer program.
 Its purpose is to label and store data in memory so that the user may use it throughout the program if needed.
 - **Version Control System (VCS)**: a system that records changes to a file or set of files over time so that you can recall specific versions later.
+- **Visual Basic (VB)**: The original Visual Basic is a third-generation event-driven programming language from Microsoft known for its Component Object Model programming model first released in 1991 and declared legacy during 2008.
+Microsoft intended Visual Basic to be relatively easy to learn and use.
 - **VM (Virtual Machine)**: A virtual machine (VM) is a virtual environment that functions as a virtual computer system with its own CPU, memory, network interface, and storage, created on a physical hardware system (located off- or on-premises).
 Software called a hypervisor separates the machine’s resources from the hardware and provisions them appropriately so they can be used by the VM.

 ## W

+- **web browser**: A web browser, or simply 'browser', is an application used to access and view websites.
+Common web browsers include Microsoft Edge, Internet Explorer, Google Chrome, Mozilla Firefox, and Apple Safari.
 - **web components**: a set of web platform APIs that allow you to create new custom, reusable, encapsulated HTML tags to use in web pages and web apps.
 - **webhooks**: automated messages sent from apps when something happens.
 - **WebRTC**: A browser-based programming interface (API) from the W3C for voice and video calling that bypasses the traditional telephone networks.
+- **web server**: A web server is computer software and underlying hardware that accepts requests via HTTP, the network protocol created to distribute web pages, or its secure variant HTTPS.
 - **web service**: A web service is a piece of software that makes itself available over the internet.Web services are self-contained, modular, distributed, dynamic applications that can be described, published, located, or invoked over the network.
 These applications can be local, distributed, or web-based.
 Web services are built on top of open standards such as TCP/IP, HTTP, Java, HTML, and XML.

 ## X

+- **XHTML**: Extensible HyperText Markup Language is part of the family of XML markup languages.
+It mirrors or extends versions of the widely used HyperText Markup Language, the language in which Web pages are formulated.
 - **XML**: a markup language with rules to be readable by machines and humans.

 ## Y

 - **YAML (YAML Ain't Markup Language)**: a markup language similar to XML using minimal syntax, natively using lists, scalars and associative arrays.
 YAML is a human-readable data-serialization language.
 It is commonly used for configuration files and in applications where data is being stored or transmitted.
 YAML targets many of the same communications applications as Extensible Markup Language but has a minimal syntax which intentionally differs from SGML.
+- **yarn**: Yarn is a new package manager that replaces the existing workflow for the npm client or other package managers while remaining compatible with the npm registry.
+It has the same feature set as existing workflows while operating faster, more securely, and more reliably.